saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md

 ## Test Configuration Options

 There are two ways to configure your parameters for testing on Sauce Runner for Real Devices with Espresso and XCUITest: via CLI or YAML file.
-Sauce Runner for Real Devices will execute tests based on the parameters you se.
+Sauce Runner for Real Devices will execute tests based on the parameters you set.

 ### Using the Command Line Interface